Cost Of Building A House In Kenya

 3. Cost Of Building A 3 Bedroom House In Kenya

 The cost of building a 3-bedroom house in Kenya is 600,000 to 2.5 million shillings on average.
-However, many factors that shall be in play when building your own house shall either raise or lower the total cost of construction.
-A simple three-bedroom shall cost you 600,000 shillings to build in rural areas while it shall cost up to 1 million shillings and above near urban areas.
-After this overview, we shall give you a clearer cost estimation for constructing a 3 bedroom.
+However, many factors that shall be in play when building your own house shall either raise or lower the total construction cost.
+A simple three-bedroom shall cost 600,000 shillings to build in rural areas, while it shall cost up to 1 million shillings or more near urban areas.
+After this overview, we shall give you a more precise cost estimation for constructing a 3 bedroom.

 You can choose to build a mabati 3 bedroom or a permanent one.
-A mabati house shall be the cheapest followed by a semi-permanent then permanent.
-By choosing a good design and finding a good foreman, a mabati or a semi-permanent house can be constructed and finished with an outstanding result while you save extra cash for customizations and stocking your new house.
-However, if you’re confident enough with cash then go for a fully permanent three-bedroom house which shall cost up to 4 million and above depending on the design and customizations.
+A mabati house shall be the cheapest, followed by a semi-permanent, then permanent.
+By choosing a good design and finding a good foreman, a mabati or a semi-permanent house can be constructed and finished with an outstanding result.
+At the same time, you save extra cash for customizations and stocking your new house.
+However, if you’re confident enough with cash, go for a fully permanent three-bedroom house, which shall cost up to 4 million and above, depending on the design and customizations.

 The design of your 3 bedroom house, plan, fittings, natural Calamities, funding, materials, and many other factors shall add to or reduce the final cost of constructing your three-bedroom house in Kenya.

-For instance, if you plan to build your three-bedroom house in a city like Nairobi, you should expect a high cost of construction compared to someone who is building a 3 bedroom in rural Kenya or in small towns like Machakos and Narok.
+For instance, if you plan to build your three-bedroom house in a city like Nairobi, you should expect a high construction cost compared to someone building a 3 bedroom in rural Kenya or in small towns like Machakos and Narok.

 The construction cost of a 3-bedroom mansion in Kenya

 A 3-bedroom mansion costs 60,000 shillings to construct in Kenya.
-This is on the higher end, however, if you need are running on a budget then cutting out some features and the size of your mansion can cost you as low as 35,000 shillings per square meter.
+This is on the higher end; however, if you need are running on a budget, cutting out some features and the size of your mansion can cost you as low as 35,000 shillings per square meter.